kaycebasques/technicalwriting.dev/data/embeddings.rst

 For my particular use cases as a technical writer, large input size is an important factor.
 However, your use cases may not need large input size, or there may be other factors that are more important.
-See the **Retrieval** section of the `MTEB leaderboard <https://huggingface.co/spaces/mteb/leaderboard>`_.
+See the **Retrieval Average** column of the `MTEB leaderboard <https://huggingface.co/spaces/mteb/leaderboard>`_.

 :sup:`3` These input limits are based on `tokens`_, and each service calculates tokens differently, so don't put too much weight into these exact numbers.
 E.g.